 If you like ancient ruins and natural wonders of the world, then you’ll have a blast with these fun things to do in Pamukkale.

-Pamukkale is the home of one of Turkey’s most popular tourist attractions – the dazzling white travertine terraces.
+Pamukkale town is home to one of Turkey’s most popular tourist attractions.
+The dazzling white Pamukkale travertine terraces.

 This amazing natural wonder is considered a must-see when you visit Turkey.